kavya-oop/SSUS/README.md

 ## How It Was Built (MVP)
 - **Frontend**: Mobile-based MVP with Flutter for cross-platform access.
 - **Backend**: Supabase for authentication, real-time database, and storage.
+Used edge functions to grab data/perform actions.
 - **Data Structure**:
-  - Users table (profile info, IDs).
+  - Users table (includes trackers to check if anyone is trying to ghost system)
-  - SUS table (tracks who sent interest, to whom, guess attempts, reveal status).
+  - SUS table
+  - Match table
 - **Messaging Component**: Implemented using Supabase.
 - **Search / Discovery**: Simple input for Instagram/LinkedIn handles rather than complex social graph matching.
 - **Emailing**: Used Resend's API connected to custom domain and Supabase edge functioons to send automated emails.